 Even though this sounds ambitious, this digital approach is real and booming.
 Here are some examples of carbon credit trading and exchange platforms active today.

 Organizations can buy carbon credits in two ways: as offsets for their CO2 or equivalent emissions or as a direct trade with developers of carbon projects.
-Blockchain technologies make it possible for organizations to trade their carbon credits on digital platforms such as these:
+Organizations can trade their carbon credits on digital platforms due to blockchain technology.
+Here are some of these platforms:

 Carbon Trade Exchange (CTX)